jiaohehu/NPreview/doc/DOC-diagram.md

 bar.

-# The line, area, linearea operation
+# The line, and area operation.

 The 'line' operation would stroke a line alone the path.
-The 'area' operation would fill an area enclosed by the path, and it will "close" the path if it is not closed.
-The 'linearea' operation will fill the area and also stroke its outline, and it will also "close" the path if it is not closed.
-For 'line' and 'linearea' operations, the lines are always visible.
-If 'linesize' is set to zero then the default line width is used.
-For the 'linearea' and 'area' operation the 'fillcolor' is used; and it will be set to BLACK if it is not set.
-For 'line' and 'linearea' the line color uses 'linecolor' property.
-If it is not set it defaults to BLACK.
+The 'area' operation would fill an area enclosed by the path, and it only does it when the area is considered "closed" by the path.
+If the area is not "closed" no area operation takes place.

+If area is to be filled, the "opacity" option is checked.
+If it is set, then the opacity is set according to the setting.
+A value of "1" means fully-opaque, which is the default behavior.
+A value of "0" means that the area is fully-transparent, in which case the fillcolor is not to be applied.
+A value of "0.5" is half-transparent.
+The "opaque" can be set as a global option that applies to all filled areas.

 # The arrow, revarrow, and dblarrow operation